Dating & Mating Today

 If all the girls were transported far beyond the northern sea.”

 It would be years before I would learn there was an 1871 song from which their lines were excerpted.
-And on they both misremembered, at that.
+Or that both had misremembered how the song went or what the underpinning philosophy was.
 But the larger truth wasn’t lost on me.
 There was a “tension” between the sexes—one which at the time, didn’t matter to me.
 At the age of nine, I had other things on my mind.
 What “girls” thought of me was not in the top ten worry list.

 Fast-Forward to Today...